コンテンツにスキップ

 After finishing our worship, we finally cross Lake Ashi.

 The Hakone Pirate Ship is a sightseeing boat that connects Motohakone Port, Togendai Port, and Hakone-machi Port.
-Of the three ships in operation, we rode on the gold-hulled Queen Ashinoko this time.
-The journey from Motohakone Port to Togendai Port takes about 25 minutes, and the interior of the ship has a classic design with wood from floor to ceiling, creating a luxurious voyage.
-There is also 3D art and pirate objects, making it a space that can be enjoyed by both adults and children.
+Of the three ships in operation, we boarded the gold-hulled Queen Ashinoko this time.
+The journey from Motohakone Port to Togendai Port takes about 25 minutes, and the interior of the ship features a classic design with wood clad from floor to ceiling, creating a luxurious feel to the voyage.
+There is also 3D art and pirate-themed objects, making it a space that can be enjoyed by both adults and children.

 ▶Hakone Pirate Ship